 IT: once you have returned your University Card Form (see the Next Steps page for more) you should receive an email giving you information on your University IT account (including your email address) and asking you to register online.
 More information about IT in College can also be found here.

-Recommendations for IT equipment to support your learning can be found here (updated).
+Recommendations for IT equipment to support your learning can be found here.

-College Library: the College Librarian has prepared some introductory library information about Brasenose’s Library and its facilities.
+College Library: the College Librarian has prepared some introductory information about Brasenose’s Library and its facilities.

 Student Handbook: known as the Blue Book, this outlines the key student regulations and gives more information on our welfare network, college facilities and student services.
-The 2019/20 version is available on the College website and the 2020/21 version will be published before the start of term.
-Hard copies are available on request.
+The 2022/23 version is currently available on the College website, and the 2023/24 version will be published nearer the time.

 INFORMATION FROM THE JCR

 The JCR (Junior Common Room) is the student body representing undergraduates in Brasenose.
-They have produced a number of documents which you will certainly find useful.
+They have produced a number of useful documents about Freshers’ Week and life in college.

-The JCR have also produced a short guide which debunks some of the common myths about living at Oxford.
+The JCR have also produced a short guide which debunks some of the common myths about life at Oxford.

 Information on JCR Charges: the JCR operates a number of schemes for which a charge is added to your batels.
 Please read the letter from the JCR Treasurer for further information and details on how to opt out if you would like to do so.